 Are calls or forms tracked?

 Yes.
 The site uses CallRail for call tracking, Formspree for form submissions, Google Analytics 4 for visitor analytics, and Microsoft Clarity for session analytics.
+Some tracking tools may use cookies, scripts, or similar technologies depending on browser settings and consent controls.
 See the Privacy Policy for details and how to limit collection.

 Do you handle lawn mowing, sod, emergency irrigation, or tree removal?

-No. We do not handle lawn mowing, new sod installation, emergency irrigation repair, tree removal, snow removal, fence or pergola construction, pool or fountain installation, or weed-treatment-only services.
-We focus on xeriscape design, turf removal, drip conversion, planting, and Southwest hardscape.
+No. We do not handle lawn mowing, new sod installation, emergency irrigation repair, tree removal, general yard cleanup or seasonal maintenance-only work, fence or pergola construction, pool or fountain installation, or weed-treatment-only services.
+We focus on xeriscape design, turf removal, drip conversion, native and drought-tolerant planting, and Southwest hardscape.

 What happens after I submit the form?

 Submissions are reviewed during business hours.
-If the request fits the service area and a provider is available, it is routed to an independent local New Mexico provider, who follows up directly.
-If no provider is available, you are told so.
+If the request fits the service area and a provider is available, the matched provider follows up directly.
+If no provider is available or the project does not fit the current routing criteria, the request may not be routed.
 Response timing depends on provider availability and project fit.

 Albuquerque Xeriscape is a free consultation request line.
 Work is performed by an independent local New Mexico designer or installer when available.
 Provider identity, scope, written pricing, schedule, license/insurance documentation, and rebate eligibility are confirmed before work begins.